Stats & Facts

-In 2013, 198 people were killed and 583 seriously injured in crashes involving a substance-impaired driver.
+In 2013, 223 people were killed, 745 seriously injured in crashes that involved at least one substance-impaired driver.

 Missouri has a Zero Tolerance Law.
 If you are under 21, your license will be suspended if you’re caught driving with even a trace of alcohol in your system.